ONSdigital/census-rh-performance-test/README.md

 	$ locust -f locust_tasks/locustfile.py --host http://localhost:9092

-### Run - Local Locust against RH in GCP
+### Comments about performance run of RH in GCP

-As before you'll probably need to be running the latest Python 3.7.x.

-To run a local Locust to generate traffic for a RH which is deployed in GCP then you'll need a command like:

-    $ locust -f locust_tasks/locustfile.py --no-web --clients 750 --hatch-rate 20 --csv-full-history --csv /tmp/rhui.csv --reset-stats --host=http://34.107.206.101

 I've found running, say, 5% of traffic locally a good way to differentiate between genuine errors and spurious errors which are sometimes reported by the GCP Locust.
+See above for notes on running headless Locust locally.

 It's also a good way of quickly testing changes to locustfile.py.